-Mathieu Flamini could stay with AC Milan beyond the 2011-12 campaign as the club are ready to offer him a two-year extension to his current contract, La Gazzetta dello Sport reports.
+AC Milan midfielder Mathieu Flamini could stay with the Italian giants beyond the 2011-12 campaign as the club are ready to offer him a two-year extension to his current contract, La Gazzetta dello Sport reports.

 However, the former Arsenal midfielder will have to accept a significant pay-cut if he is to stay at the San Siro side.